An aneurysm is a bulge in a blood vessel caused by a weakness in the blood vessel wall, usually where it branches.

-Most brain aneurysms will only cause noticeable symptoms if they burst (rupture).
+Most brain aneurysms only cause noticeable symptoms if they burst (rupture).

-This will then lead to an extremely serious condition known as a subarachnoid haemorrhage, where bleeding caused by the ruptured aneurysm can cause extensive brain damage and symptoms such as:
+This leads to an extremely serious condition known as a subarachnoid haemorrhage, where bleeding caused by the ruptured aneurysm can cause extensive brain damage and symptoms.

-- a sudden agonising headache – it has been described as a ‘thunderclap headache’, similar to a sudden hit on the head, resulting in a blinding pain unlike anything experienced before
+- a sudden agonising headache – it's been described as a "thunderclap headache", similar to a sudden hit on the head, resulting in a blinding pain unlike anything experienced before

 - sickness and vomiting